 - Third party resources for practice materials

 Integrating Computer Science into Classroom Instruction

 Elements of the Contest

 The Computer Science contest challenges students to study a broad range of areas in computer science and has both an individual and a team component.
-Competition consists of a 45-minute written exam for both components, along with a two-hour hands-on programming contest for teams.
+Competition consists of a 45-minute written exam for both components, along with a two-hour programming contest for teams.

 Computer Science Overview Video